 Located 50 floors up in the air, this is actually Boston’s only sky-high vantage point.

 You’ll also find a number of interactive exhibits and historical displays located throughout the Observatory, so you’ll learn about the buildings you’re seeing below.

-Getting In: We recommend reserving between 30 minutes to an hour for this attraction.
+We recommend reserving between 30 minutes to an hour for this attraction.